Northwich railway station: History

-Following the 1923 Grouping, Northwich remained a joint station (the CLC being jointly vested in the LNER & LMS and the LMS taking over the Sandbach branch trains).
-Services to Acton Bridge ended during World War 2, but the primary routes to Chester, Crewe & Manchester continued in use up to and after nationalisation in January 1948 (when they became part of the London Midland Region of British Railways).
-B.R withdrew passenger services from the Sandbach line and closed station on 4 January 1960 - thereafter the outer face of the southern island platform at the station fell out of use, though the branch itself has continued in use for freight traffic and periodic passenger diversions.
-Services on the main Manchester to Chester route would continue, but from 1969 both terminals for this service would change following the closure of Manchester Central station on 5 May and Chester Northgate on 6 October that year.
-Trains henceforth ran to eastbound and to the former GWR & LNWR Joint station at Chester General westbound.
-Since 1990 though, Manchester-bound trains have been diverted beyond Altrincham to run via Northenden & Stockport to reach Manchester Piccadilly as the former route via Sale is now part of the Metrolink tram network.
+Following the 1923 Grouping, Northwich remained a joint station; the CLC being jointly vested in the LNER and LMS, with the LMS taking over the Sandbach branch trains.
+Services to ended during World War II, but the primary routes to Chester, Crewe and Manchester continued in use up to and after nationalisation in January 1948, when they became part of the London Midland Region of British Railways (BR).
+BR withdrew passenger services from the Sandbach line and closed Middlewich station on 4 January 1960; thereafter the outer face of the southern island platform at the station fell out of use, though the branch itself has continued in use for freight traffic and periodic passenger diversions.

+Services on the main Manchester to Chester route would continue but, from 1969, both terminals for this service would change following the closure of Manchester Central on 5 May and Chester Northgate on 6 October of that year.
+Trains henceforth ran to Manchester Oxford Road eastbound, and to the former GWR znd LNWR joint station at Chester General westbound.
+Since 1990 though, Manchester-bound trains have been diverted beyond to run via and to reach Manchester Piccadilly, as the former route via is now part of the Manchester Metrolink tram network.